business concept illustration of How Behavioral Science Thinking Improves Marketing Effectiveness

 The Illusion of Rationality: Why Businesses Misunderstand Their Customers

-Supposing we look at manufacturing.
+Let’s look at manufacturing as an example.
 To increase the profitability of whatever it is we’re making, there are a number of tangible, logical, rational things we can do.

 If we’re making widgets, we could invest in a faster widget-making machine, thereby increasing productivity and lowering per-unit cost.
 We could change our raw material supplier to one prepared to sell to us more cheaply.
-And so on.
+We could automate more human-dependent parts of the widget-making process, so that we can reduce the number of people we need to operate the machine.
+You get the picture.

-In fact, human decisions – including buying decisions – are driven by a complex interplay of emotions, cognitive biases, and social influences.
+In the real world the vast majority of human decisions – including buying decisions – are driven by a complex interplay of emotions, cognitive biases, and social influences.
 In other words, as customers we buy from the heart, not the head.
 This holds true whether we’re talking about B2B or B2C (other than, in B2B, there’s usually more than one decision maker).

 Behavioral Science: Rethinking Marketing Strategy